Majorant series for the $N$-body problem: Numerical experiment

 We have applied the 16th order implicit Runge-Kutta method of collocation type with Gauss-Legendre nodes, implemented with fixed point iteration as described in~\cite{antonana2017}.
 In particular, we have performed our numerical experiments in the Julia programming language~\cite{Bezanson2017julia}, using the Julia package IRKGaussLegendre.jl~\cite{IRKGL16} integrated in SciML/DifferentialEquations.jl~\cite{Rackauckas2017}.

 We have first integrated the problem in the equations with physical time (\ref{eq:Nbody}) with a time-step $\Delta t$ of 8 days.
-The local errors in positions for each of the bodies (except for the sun) are displayed in the left plot in Figure~\ref{fig:local_errors}.
+The local errors in positions for each of the bodies (except for the sun) are displayed in the upper plot in Figure~\ref{fig:local_errors}.
 We observe that for most of the steps, the local error is dominated by Mercury's error.
 Occasionally the errors of two asteroids become considerably larger than Mercury's error, due to a close approach.
 The highest spike of the local error occur after 10338 years, and is due to a close approach between Pallas and Vesta.
+The local errors in velocities (not shown here) present a similar behavior.
+The evolution of global errors in positions are displayed in the upper plot in Figure~\ref{fig:global_errors}.

-We then integrate the problem in the time-renormalized equations (\ref{eq:Nbodytau}) with renormalization function (\ref{eq:s2}) with $\alpha=3$ and $p=2$.
-(We have also tried with $p=1$ but it has a poorer performance in that example).
-For a fair comparison with the integration in physical time, we chose the step-size in $\tau$ in such a way that the same number of steps (and approximately the same CPU time) is required in both cases.
+We then have integrated the time-renormalized problem (\ref{eq:Nbodytau}) with different renormalization functions.
+For a fair comparison with the integration in physical time, we chose the step-size $\Delta \tau$ in such a way that the same number of steps (and approximately the same CPU time) is required in each case.

-We observe in the right plot in Figure~\ref{fig:local_errors} that there are no spikes of local errors due to close approaches, and that the local errors of Mercury are smaller than those in the integration in physical time.
+We first have tried with the time-renormalization function (\ref{eq:s}), but the spikes of the local errors (not shown here) due to close encounters of the asteroids, although considerably reduced, do not completely disappear in that case.
+In Figure~\ref{fig:local_errors}, we display the evolution of the local errors in position obtained with the renormalization function (\ref{eq:s2}) with $\alpha=3$ and $p=4$.
+Observe that there are no spikes of local errors due to close approaches.
+The local errors in velocities (not shown here) neither present such spikes.
+In addition, the local errors of Mercury are smaller than those in the integration in physical time.

 However, the local errors of the rest of the bodies (except for pairs of asteroids in a close approach) become larger for the integration in the time-renormalized equations.
 In order to understand that, notice that the local errors in physical time of the outer planets are considerably smaller than those of Mercury, because the dominant terms of accelerations of the outer planets are relatively smoother than those of Mercury.
 In the time-renormalized equations, the comparatively highly oscillatory motion of Mercury is inherited through the time-renormalized function by the equations of all of the bodies, leading to local errors in positions of similar size for Mercury and the rest of the bodies.